bekk/bekk-christmas/post/elm/wip-outbound-ports.md

 The message sent from Elm will be received in the above javascript function, and inside this code block we can proceed to do whatever we want to do with the information received from Elm.

-It might happen that we send out a little more complicated messages than just a `String` type.
-In these other cases we can send out a json structure that can be received in JavaScript.
-We can use [Json-encoder](https://package.elm-lang.org/packages/elm/json/latest/Json-Encode) to turn Elm values into this json structure.
+We might want to send out a little more complicated messages than just a `String` type.
+In these other cases we can use [Json-encoder](https://package.elm-lang.org/packages/elm/json/latest/Json-Encode) to turn the desired Elm values into a json structure.